Pope Hilarius: Ecclesiastical disputes

 Shortly after this, the pope found himself involved in another diocesan quarrel.
-In 463, Mamertus of Vienne had consecrated a bishop of Die, although this Church, by a decree of Leo I, belonged to the metropolitan Diocese of Arles.
+In 463, Mamertus of Vienne had consecrated Marcel as the bishop of Die, although this Church, by a decree of Leo I, belonged to the metropolitan Diocese of Arles.
 When Hilarius heard of it, he deputed Leontius of Arles to summon a great synod of the bishops of several provinces to investigate the matter.
 The synod took place and, on the strength of the report given him by Bishop Antonius, he issued an edict dated 25 February 464 in which Bishop Veranus was commissioned to warn Mamertus that, if in the future he did not refrain from irregular ordinations, his faculties would be withdrawn.
 Consequently, the consecration of the Bishop of Die would be sanctioned by Leontius of Arles.
 Thus the primatial privileges of the See of Arles were upheld as Leo I had defined them.
 At the same time, the bishops were admonished not to overstep their boundaries and to assemble in a yearly synod presided over by the Bishop of Arles.
 The metropolitan rights of the See of Embrun over the dioceses of the Maritime Alps were protected against the encroachments of a certain Bishop Auxanius, particularly in connection with the two Churches of Nice and Cimiez.